verilator/verilator/docs/guide/languages.rst

   Treated as a "longint"; does not yet warn about operations specified as illegal on chandles.

+checker
+  Treated as a "module"; does not yet warn about many constructs illegal inside a checker.

 disable
   Disable statements may be used only if the block being disabled is a block the disable statement itself is inside.
 This was commonly used to